 Pay No Foreign Transaction Fees

 Most credit cards charge a foreign transaction fee, usually 3% of the transaction amount, on purchases you make in other currencies.
 If you travel internationally, these fees can add up quickly.

 Some cards, however, waive the foreign transaction fee.
 If you travel out of the country frequently, you can use a card with this feature for significant savings.

 Always call your credit card company to notify them before you travel out of the country.
 Otherwise, your card may be locked as a form of fraud protection.

 Don't Carry a Balance

 None of the benefits of the card will be worth it if you carry a balance and pay finance charges.
-Pay your balance in full on time each month.
-Otherwise, the interest and late fees you end up paying with cancel out any rewards or savings you might earn.
+Pay your balance in full, on time each month.
+Otherwise, the interest and late fees you end up paying may cancel out any rewards or savings you might earn.